Itera/api-testing-2022/README.md

     def delete_from_cart(item_name):
         ...

-It should also return the item that was deleted.
+The endpoint should also return the cart state.

 ### 5. Create a cart PUT endpoint for updating the amount of an item in the cart